Canada–United Kingdom relations: History

 The colonies that made up British North America in 1867.
 The highlighted areas represent the colonies of New Brunswick, Nova Scotia, and the Province of Canada, the three colonies that first formed the Canadian Confederation in 1867.

 Canada was formed in 1867 as a dominion bringing together parts of the British Empire.
 The Canadian Confederation federated the British crown colonies of the Province of Canada, Province of New Brunswick, and the Province of Nova Scotia.
 The history of relations between Canada and London, well into the 20th century, is the story of London's steadily increasing control and Canada's slow evolution towards full sovereignty.

 British settlement of Canada

-From early colonial days London had close relations with areas that eventually became part of Canada.
+From early colonial days, London had close relations with areas that eventually became part of Canada.
 Historians debate whether John Cabot in 1497 made landfall in Nova Scotia or in Newfoundland.
-Sir Humphrey Gilbert, with authorization from Queen Elizabeth I, landed in St. John's, in August 1583.
+Sir Humphrey Gilbert, with authorization from Queen Elizabeth I, landed in St. John's in August 1583.
 He formally took possession of Newfoundland for England.
-In the Treaty of Utrecht (1713), Paris acknowledged London's ownership of Newfoundland, and London endorsed the rights of French fisherman to use the rich waters off the northern peninsula and the northeastern coast.
+In the Treaty of Utrecht (1713), Paris acknowledged London's ownership of Newfoundland, and London endorsed the rights of French fishermen to use the rich waters off the northern peninsula and the northeastern coast.